bseverns/DiceLoop/README.md

 The chaos ladder is intentionally dramatic: each reseed press ratchets both the bit crushing depth and the glitch density, while also reseeding the RNG from an analog pin so the statistical flavour changes in a way you can actually hear.

+**Delay pot macro map**

+- **0 – 5 %** → bypass.
+The firmware forces the mix dry and parks both delay taps
+  at zero so you can cue phrases without the buffer lurking.
+- **5 – 33 %** → slapback accelerator.
+A quadratic curve rockets from
+  ~10 ms to ~300 ms, making the first third of the travel feel like a tight tape echo.
+- **33 – 66 %** → ghost voice.
+The second tap wakes up, offset a few hundred
+  milliseconds behind the main buffer, and crossfeeds between channels so the tail ping-pongs instead of just stacking louder.
+- **66 – 100 %** → bloom.
+The mix leans wetter, a limiter-style swell clamps the
+  return, and the feedback loop gets a gentle shove so the repeats flare without self-oscillating (unless you *want* that and crank the feedback pot anyway).

 `src/audio_pipeline.cpp` handles the mixing and dirt engines while `src/controls.cpp` maps the knobs and buttons to those globals.
 It's all plain